Sunnymangat/DevRev-Movie-Assement/README.md

 # DevRev-MovieTicket-Assement

-Update Files With Testing inside Final Branch
+Final Branch consist of actual main project after full testing.

-Testing Branch containing intial phase of the prject
+Testing Branch containing intial phase of the prject.(So, some files are missing there).

 Tech Stack Used :